 I don’t know that I’d put muscle oils in a bath — just because you REALLY don’t want them on mucus membranes.

-Personally, I’d do a bath with epsom salts and then put the oils on after I got out. 🙂
+Personally, I’d do a hot bath with epsom salts and then put the blend of essential oils on after I got out. 🙂

 Essential Oils for Muscle Pain after Workouts